We earn commissions from brands listed on this site, which influences how listings are presented.

 If you're managing multiple credit cards with high interest rates or finding it difficult to track various payment due dates, consolidation could be your next step.

 A debt consolidation loan typically offers a lower interest rate than credit cards.
-This creates two key benefits:
+This creates two key benefits, highlighting the advantages of debt consolidation:

 • You'll pay less in interest charges each month